pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 "Hello world!"
 ```

 Better right?
-It loaded our application, and now this vm instance knows what the `Hello` module is.
+It loaded our application, and now this virtual machine instance knows what the `Hello` module is.

 We could also run this from the command line like this: